Beyond Blackstone Group: Here are 5 global PE behemoths investing millions of dollars in India

 The Indian private equity market has seen tremendous growth in the past past decade or so.
 2017 was notably the best year ever for Private Equity funds (PE Funds).
 Growing by over 60 percent to $15.7 billion, the market was directed by confidence of investors and the public, according to a recent report.
-With Private Equity firms floating large funds in India, we take a look at the the 5 biggest PE firms investing millions of dollars in India.
+With Private Equity firms floating large funds in India, we take a look at the 5 biggest PE firms investing millions of dollars in India.

 The Carlyle Group